This Saven Financial review covers how it works, its pros, cons, fees, and alternatives.

 Saven Financial vs. KOHO

-KOHO is a financial technology company that offers a free prepaid card combined with savings, early payroll, budgeting app, and a credit building service.
+KOHO is a financial technology company that offers a free prepaid card combined with savings, early payroll, a budgeting app, and a credit-building service.

 The free KOHO Card includes:

-- Up to 10% cash back at select retailers and brands
+- Up to 5% cash back at partner retailers and brands

 - Unlimited free bill payments and Interac e-Transfers